MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 - **rg-hub**: resources associated with Azure vWAN.
 - **rg-security**: resources associated with Azure Firewall integrated with Azure vWAN.
-- **rg-montoring**: a storage account and a Log Analytics Workspace to store the diagnostics information.
+- **rg-montor**: a storage account and a Log Analytics Workspace to store the diagnostics information.
 - **rg-shared**: resoures associated with a spoke that hosts the common services used by other workloads.
 For example: Active Directory Domain Services and DNS.
 - **rg-spoke**: an example spoke to show the deployment of an application with consumption of a Private Endpoint.